venenux/venenux1/README.md

 | lenny   | `deb https://venenux.github.io/venenuxdebs1/ lenny main`   |
 | squeeze | `deb https://venenux.github.io/venenuxdebs1/ squeeze main` |

+Autoconfiguration can be made for more repos by using the package: [any/apt/apt-conf-vnx_0.5.0_all.deb](any/apt/apt-conf-vnx_0.5.0_all.deb)

 ## How to avoid or use the https

 Since apt 0.7.0 exist the `apt-transport-https` package, unfortunatelly